zhanglijun95/zhanglijun95.github.io/_pages/about.md

 Before coming to UMass, I got my Master's and Bachelor's degrees in the School of Software Engineering, Tongji University, advised by [Prof. Lin Zhang](https://cslinzhang.gitee.io/home/).
 My research interests are Automated Machine Learning and Computer Vision and mainly focus on Multi-Task Learning and Diffsuion Models.

-I will start my 24Summer internship at Advanced Technology Group (ATG) in Dolby Laboratories.
+I will start my internship at Advanced Technology Group (ATG) in Dolby Laboratories this summer.
 Previsouly, I was an Applied Scientist Intern at Amazon Robotics to work on multi-task model infrastructure construction.

+I'm actively looking for post-doc opportunity starting from 2025 Fall.
+Contact me if you are interested to learn more about me.
+Thank you!

 ## News